Katie Price Stuns Fans In Black Crop Top & Camo-Print Pants For Latest Instagram Outfit Post

 “You look amazing Katie, always have always will… you go girl!!
 X,” remarked a third fan.

 “Unreal!
 Getting better looking as the days go on, what a strong woman she is.
-I look up to you @katieprice,” a fourth admirer commented, adding the love heart emoji.
+I look up to you @katieprice,” a fourth admirer commented, adding the love heart emoji to their message.

 Price is no stranger to impressing her loyal social media audience with her outfit posts.
-As previously reported by The Inquisitr, she rocked a neon yellow crop top paired with bright blue sweatpants.
+As previously reported by The Inquisitr, she recently rocked a neon yellow crop top paired with bright blue sweatpants.
 To complete the outfit, she wore yellow lace-up sneakers.
-Price was captured on a stool indoors, with her arms above her head.
+For that shot, Price was captured on a stool indoors, with her arms above her head.